Who we help

 The judging criterion is not just a box to check.
 It is a proxy for peer validation.
 USCIS is asking whether people who operate in your field consider your judgment worth seeking out.
 Being invited to evaluate someone else's work answers that question directly.

 This is why the organizing body matters as much as the invitation itself.
-An invitation from a program your peers recognize, MLH, Y Combinator, NeurIPS, a Techstars affiliate, carries signal precisely because those programs are selective about who they ask.
+An invitation from a program your peers recognize — MLH, Y Combinator, NeurIPS, a Techstars affiliate — carries signal precisely because those programs are selective about who they ask.
 The invitation is the peer validation.
 The documentation proves it happened.

 Peer recommendation letters reinforce this.
-A letter from a recognized figure in your field that speaks specifically to why your judgment was sought, what expertise you brought to the panel, and how the event recognized your standing in the field adds a layer of corroboration that USCIS adjudicators weight heavily.
+A letter from a recognized figure in your field that speaks specifically to why your judgment was sought, what expertise you brought to the panel, and how the event recognized your standing adds a layer of corroboration that USCIS adjudicators weight heavily.
 Generic letters do not move the needle.
 Letters that name the event, explain the selection process, and describe your specific contribution do.

 If you have served as a judge multiple times, letters from different organizers in different contexts build a pattern.
 One invitation is a data point.
 Three is a trend.
 That distinction matters when adjudicators are making a holistic judgment about whether your recognition is real or assembled.